Business Email Compromise (BEC): Why It’s Still a Threat to SMBs

 Did you know email has been around since the 1970s?
 It was designed for convenience, not security.
 Over time, it became the universal tool for business communication — and unfortunately, the easiest entry point for attackers.

-Unlike other cyberattacks that exploit technical vulnerabilities, BEC exploits human trust rather than technical flaws.
+Unlike other cyberattacks that exploit technical vulnerabilities, BEC exploits human trust.
 Attackers impersonate executives, vendors, or partners to trick employees into transferring funds or revealing confidential information.
 This social engineering approach makes BEC particularly dangerous because traditional security measures like firewalls and antivirus software can't stop an attack that appears to come from a legitimate source.

-Small and medium-sized businesses are especially vulnerable because they often lack dedicated security teams and training programs.
+Small and medium-sized businesses are especially vulnerable because they often lack dedicated security teams and training programmes.
 Cybercriminals know this, which is why SMBs have become prime targets for BEC schemes.

 Common Types of Business Email Compromise Attacks